 Factual Reporting: HIGH

 In review, the Montana Standard covers local news with journalists and reporters throughout the Butte region.
-For national news they use the Associated Press.
+For national news, they use the Associated Press.
 All news is reported with minimal loaded words and bias.
-The Montana Standard always sources their information properly.
-Editorially, there is a balance between right and left leaning opinions with just a slight edge to the left.
+The Montana Standard always sources its information properly.

 Overall, we rate the Montana Standard Least Biased due to a mostly balanced editorial page and High for factual reporting based on proper sourcing.
-(D. Van Zandt 4/14/2018)
+(D. Van Zandt 4/14/2018) Updated (04/09/2023)

 Last Updated on June 27, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.